Henry Jennings: Capture of Hornigold's ship and Nassau

 After the raid on the Marianne, Jennings, Ashworth, and another captain set sail for New Providence, an island in the Bahamas and former capital of the collapsed Bahamian government.
 On the way to New Providence, Jennings chased down Hornigold to secure the treasure from the Mary, a ship Hornigold had just captured.

-Reaching New Providence about April 22, 1716, Jennings used the island as a base to split the French spoils.
-According to Jennings’ quartermaster, there was some dispute on how the spoils were distributed among the men.
+Reaching New Providence about 22 April 1716, Jennings used the island as a base to split the French spoils.
+According to Jennings's quartermaster, there was some dispute on how the spoils were distributed among the men.
 After some of the men began to take spoils on their initiative, Jennings split the French spoils three ways: one third for the men, and one third each for sloop owners Daniel Axtell and Jasper Ashworth (brother of Leigh Ashworth).
 According to a deposition based on an eyewitness, when Jennings arrived in Providence he "bought in as prize a French ship [Marianne] mounted with 32 guns which he had taken at the Bay of Hounds [Bahia Honda], and there shared the cargo (which was very rich consisting of European goods for the Spanish trade) amongst his men, and then went in the said ship to the [Florida wrecks] where he served as Commodore and guardship."

 Expulsion from Jamaica in 1716

 Jennings continued to sail for the wrecks in Florida after his raids on the French, stopping ships such as Spanish mailboats along the way.
-In April 1716, the Spanish salvagers had left the site of Jennings' first two attacks, and Jennings returned again to the site, this time leading efforts to recover more sunken treasure.
+In April 1716, the Spanish salvagers had left the site of Jennings's first two attacks, and Jennings returned again to the site, this time leading efforts to recover more sunken treasure.
 After political pressure, Hamilton issued proclamations in April 1716 forbidding all commissioned vessels in Jamaica from fishing the Florida wrecks for plunder.
 It was one of his last acts as governor before Hamilton was himself arrested, and overall he declared all passes issued to treasure hunters null and void, meaning that henceforth, any captain attacking Spanish forts or vessels in peacetime was a pirate.
 On his third trip to the wrecks, Jennings intercepted a Spanish vessel as it returned from the salvage site, and reappeared off Port Royal with 30,000 pieces of eight he’d forcibly taken from the Spanish vessel.
 Hamilton made it clear that Jennings would be arrested if the Bersheba entered Kingston harbor, and the sloop and the cargo impounded.
 Jennings and his crew chose to sail away with their cargo.